A HISTORICAL TIMELINE OF CN 2747

 Please note that the working history of CN 2747 is incomplete.
 Very little is known in terms of where it ran, how much mileage it accumulated during its years in service, how many times it was shopped (repaired and refurbished), and what kinds of loads it pulled, among other points of interest.
 Once uncovered, all of this information will add to the interpretive value of the locomotive.
 If you or someone you know has information on CN 2747, we encourage you to contact the Transcona Museum with this information.

-CN 2747 is placed on permanent outdoor display in Kiwanis Park along Plessis Road.
-The park was renamed Rotary Heritage Park.
+CN 2747 is placed on permanent outdoor display in Kiwanis Park (now, Rotary Heritage Park) along

 The Transcona Historical Museum acquires ownership of CN 2747 for $1.00 from the Midwestern Rail Association after one year of negotiations.